PeterNaydenov/cuts/README.md

 Build a relationship between stages and you will have a tree of visual states that can be traversed with a single programing instruction.

+When all interactions can be described in the JS-page data models, means that the components (react,vue, svelte or any other framework) can be used as simple template engines - to render only html.